Skip to content

 http://localhost:8000/parks/viz/us-interactive-park-map

-This returns an HTML page with a zoomable Plotly map.
+You'll get an HTML page with a zoomable Plotly map.
 Hover over any park to see its name, state, and visit status.
 You can zoom in to see (rough) park boundary outlines.

 Park-level visualizations